Wolox/tech-guides/nodejs/docs/sequelize/specific_details.md

 ## Validations in bulk methods

-Suppose you have a User model in Sequelize and you have a validation inside.
+Let's suppose you have an User model in Sequelize with a validation inside it.

 ```javascript
 module.exports = (sequelize, DataTypes) => {